inverno-io/inverno-mods/inverno-http-server/README.md

 #### String

-We already saw how to send a single string response but we might also want to send the response in a reactive way as a stream of data in case the entire response payload is not available right away, if it doesn't fit in memory or if we simply want to send a response in multiple parts as soon as they become available (e.g. progressive display).
+We already saw how to send a single string response, but we might also want to send the response in a reactive way as a stream of data in case the entire response payload is not available right away, if it doesn't fit in memory or if we simply want to send a response in multiple parts as soon as they become available (e.g. progressive display).

 ```java
 ExchangeHandler<ExchangeContext, Exchange<ExchangeContext>> handler = exchange -> {